 All are great reasons to make this green banana flour bread.
 According to Dr. Axe it’s one of the top foods for your gut as you can see in this article.

-Variations of green banana bread
+Variations of banana flour bread

 - Add dried figs instead of dried apricots in the same proportion.